ratBytes/Fhiz_uMMORPG_AddOns_3d/_Level 2/UCE_Stamina/_readme.txt

 Installation

-IMPORTANT: This AddOn requires "UCE SmartInvoke (VIP3)" in order to function properly.
+IMPORTANT: This AddOn requires "UCE SmartInvoke (VIP3)" and "UCE Attributes" in order to function properly.

 1. UI
 1.1 Go to your Canvas, locate "healthMana"